cbrown5/cbrown5.github.io/_posts/2023-06-15-bayesian-sem-tute.md

 too of the most widely used and accessible packages for latent variable modelling in R. Both use frequentist methods.

 It is also possible to develop SEMs in a Bayesian framework.
-There are no easily accessible packages for Bayesian SEM, but there are advantages to using this framework.
+There are advantages to using the Bayesian framework.
 So here I provide a brief tutorial on creating a simple Bayesian SEM with the stan program.

+The [blavaan](https://ecmerkle.github.io/blavaan/) package creates and fits SEMs in a Bayesian framework, but using similar syntax to lavaan.
+But it can help your understanding to code your own models and give you greater flexibility (though blavaan can do a lot!).

 The tutorial is based on our [recent study](https://www.sciencedirect.com/science/article/pii/S0048969723002851)